Which Frontpoint Automated Lock is the Best?By - 08/09/2018

 Which Lock to Choose…

-Currently, Frontpoint sells and recommends the Schlage BE469 Deadbolt (pictured above).
-This deadbolt comes in a satin nickel, aged bronze, or bright brass finish and sells for $159.99.
+Currently, Frontpoint sells and recommends the Schlage BE469 Deadbolt (pictured above), and so do I. This deadbolt comes in a satin nickel, aged bronze, or bright brass finish and sells for $159.99.
 The lock is ANSI Grade 1 certified, includes a touchscreen keypad, and works in temperatures ranging from -25.6°F to 150.8°F.

 |Model||Schlage BE469||Schlage Lever #FE599NX||Yale Real Living